 Infertility affects men and women equally.
 It is estimated that 40% of infertility issues are due to male factors and 40% to female factors, 10% are due to combined factors and 10% unexplained.
 All too often male factors are being ignored when it comes to failure to conceive, and a simple semen analysis can be a worthwhile investment.

-All women planning to get pregnant should get a basic pre-pregnancy health check-up from their GP.
-This include checking for immunity to rubella, iron stores, genito-urinary infections, thyroid function etc. Any issues found during testing should be corrected before attempting conception.
+If you are planning to get pregnant you should get at least a basic pre-pregnancy health check-up from your GP.
+This include checking for immunity to rubella, iron stores, genitourinary infections, thyroid function etc. You should aim to correct any issues found during testing should before attempting to conceive.

-Below is a diagram showing the 4 main reasons for female infertility some which can be successfully improved with natural medicine.
+Below is a diagram showing the most common reasons for female infertility - many which can be successfully improved with natural medicine and lifestyle changes.

-Severe tubal obstruction most often requires medical intervention to ensure the fertilised egg has enough room on its journey from the ovary to the uterus for implantation.
+Severe tubal obstruction most often requires medical intervention to ensure the fertilised egg has enough space on its journey from the ovary to the uterus for implantation.

 Minor obstruction due to accumulation of mucous in the fallopian tubes can often be successfully managed with natural medicine.

-The same goes for endometriosis, in severe cases medical intervention is often needed, followed by herbal medicine to try to prevent any new growth of endometrial lesions.
+The same goes for endometriosis, in severe cases medical intervention is often needed, followed by herbal medicine to help prevent any new growth of endometrial lesions.

 If your periods are irregular, very light, or very heavy, if you suffer from; PMS, sore breast, bloating or headaches before your period - your hormones are most likely out of balance.
-Herbal medicine can do a very good job of balancing hormones whilst at the same time preparing your body for pregnancy.
+Here investigations come in again! you need to know what it is you need to correct or rebalance.
+Lifestyle changes and herbal medicine can do a very good job of balancing hormones whilst at the same time preparing your body for pregnancy.